rust-lang/rust-forge/infrastructure.md

 page](https://rust-lang-nursery.github.io/rust-toolstate/).
 When each PR is merged via CI, the status of each tool is recorded in a JSON file and stored in the [toolstate repo](https://github.com/rust-lang-nursery/rust-toolstate).
+For further information, see the [toolstate system documentation](toolstate.html).

 ## Rustup components history